nodejs/node/doc/api/errors.md

 <a id="ERR_NO_CRYPTO"></a>
 ### ERR_NO_CRYPTO

-An attempt was made to use crypto features while Node.js is not compiled with OpenSSL crypto support.
+An attempt was made to use crypto features while Node.js was not compiled with OpenSSL crypto support.

 <a id="ERR_NO_ICU"></a>